abdirashidexe/centroid-finder/dockerPlan.md

 -   We plan on using the full version of bullseye and we plan on changing it to slim once we see everything is working
 -   Once we find out the image is reliable we will change it to slim and add any dependecies that we will need later

+GOALS/PLANS:

+-   Import java in bullseye

+-   Find a way to test focker file to see if everything works properly

+-   Use slim if this image is too big